brianlihk/testJupyterBook/_sources/tutorials/operators.md

 For example 1 is greater than 0, we can express it as 1>0, python will return us a true value.
 But if we try 0>1, the result will be false as it is a false statement.

 ## Operator form
-There are two types of operator, one for calcalating called Aritgmetic operator, the other one called comparison were for comparing left and right side to return if it is a true or false statement.
+There are three types of operator, one for calcalating called Aritgmetic operator.
+Another one called comparison were for comparing left and right side to return if it is a true or false statement.

 ### Arithmetic
 | operator | explain | example | japanese |